 A @ (DigitalOcean IP, shown in dashboard)

-Once live, verify that the site loads, all links work, and there are no leftover archive.org references.
-Then tell Google it's back.
+Confirm the site loads, links work, and no archive.org references survived.
+Then tell Google it is back.

 grep -r "web.archive.org" .